-Santa Rosa's General Plan serves as the foundational document for regulating land use in the City.
-It is the highest-level planning guide, providing direction for all zoning regulations, ordinances, design guidelines, and area or specific plans.
-The General Plan also includes a detailed set of actions that form the basis for City department work programs.
+Santa Rosa's General Plan plays the foundational role in regulating land use in the city; it is the top-level planning document, providing direction for all zoning regulations, ordinances, guidelines, and area or specific plans.
+The General Plan actions comprise a detailed implementation program to guide City department work programs and budgeting.
+The General Plan 2050 includes the Greenhouse Gas (GHG) Reduction Strategy as an appendix, which will serve as the City's strategic plan to reduce community-wide GHG emissions through 2050 and beyond.